thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 #### Basic Objects

 A **Pod** is a basic unit that Kubernetes deals with.
-It encapsulates one or more closely related containers, storage resources, a unique network IP and configurations Represents a single instance of an application
+It encapsulates one or more closely related containers, storage resources, a unique network IP and configurations.
+Typically, one container runs an application, while any other containers support the primary container.
+The containers start in parallel so there's no way to determine which one will be ready first.
+Represents a single instance of an application.

 A **Service** is an abstraction which groups together logical collections of Pods, and defines how to access them.
 Services are an interface to a group of containers so that consumers do not have to worry about anything beyond a single access location